mira97ali/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. Patience, persistence and perspiration make an unbeatable combination for success

 Wrote a program that prints all possible combinations of single-digit numbers.

+10. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need

+Wrote a program that prints all possible different combinations of two digits

+11. The success combination in business is: Do what you do better... and: do more of what you do...

+Wrote a program that prints all possible different combinations of three digits.

+12. Software is eating the World

+Wrote a program that prints all possible combinations of two two-digit numbers.